Xin-Bu/High_school_performance/README.md

 ## High school performance
 ### Dataset
-The data were collected from three high schools in the US, consisting of information on the students' performance in math, reading, and writing, continuous outcome variables.
-The students' demographic information including gender, race/ethnicity, parental level of education, lunch, test preparation course are categorical variables as well as predictors in this project.
+The data were collected from three high schools in the US, consisting of information on the students' performance in three continuous outcome variables: math, reading, and writing, as well as five predictors: their demographic information on gender, race/ethnicity, parental level of education, lunch type, and test preparation course .

 The R code for data visualization, descriptive statistics, and multi-linear regression was written in R Markdown and knitted to html.
 #### Variables:
+* Math score: The student's score on a standardized mathematics test, a continuous variable
+* Reading score: The student's score on a standardized reading test, a continuous variable
+* Writing score: The student's score on a standardized writing test, a continuous variable
 * Race/ethnicity: The student's racial or ethnic background (Asian, African-American, Hispanic, etc.)
 * Parental level of education: The highest level of education attained by the student's parent(s) or guardian(s)
 * Gender: The gender of the student (male/female)
 * Lunch: Whether the student receives free or reduced-price lunch (yes/no)
 * Test preparation course: Whether the student completed a test preparation course (yes/no)
-* Math score: The student's score on a standardized mathematics test, a continuous variable
-* Reading score: The student's score on a standardized reading test, a continuous variable
-* Writing score: The student's score on a standardized writing test, a continuous variable

 #### Levels of categorical variables:

 | variables | level_1 | level_2 | level_3 | level_4 | level_5 | level_6 |